dbohdan/s2png/README.md

-      -w width      set the width of the PNG image output (600 by default) -s            make the output image roughly square -b text       custom banner text ("" for no banner) -p password   encrypt/decrypt the output with password using RC4 (Warning: do not use this if you want actual secrecy!)
+      -w width      set the width of the PNG image output (600 by default) -s            make the output image roughly square -b text       custom banner text ("" for no banner) -p password   encrypt/decrypt the output with a hexadecimal password using RC4
+                    (Warning: do not use this if you want actual secrecy!)
     Normally s2png detects which operation to perform by the file type.
 You can override this behavior with the following switches: